Chriszai/JCWIT/README.md

 Installing Python 3 is necessary for this project.
 Here you can find a installation instructions for setting up Python on several platforms: https://realpython.com/installing-python/

-The additional third-party packages required by this Python script are as follows： (mandatory)：
+The additional third-party packages required by this Python script are as follows (mandatory):<br>
 • subprocess<br>
 • sys<br>
 • networkx<br>